AREAS OF FOCUS

 NGM’s preclinical research suggests the central role of the GDF15/GFRAL pathway in promoting tumor-associated appetite suppression and weight loss.
 In addition, GDF15 levels are elevated in numerous tumor types and increased serum GDF15 levels are associated with worse prognosis in prostate, colorectal, esophageal and ovarian cancers, based on available scientific literature.

 We are currently in Phase 1a/1b clinical development with NGM120, a first-in-class antagonistic antibody that binds GFRAL and inhibits GDF15 signaling, for the potential treatment of cancer and CACS.
 In preclinical studies of NGM120, we have demonstrated that blocking the interaction between GFRAL and GDF15 is able to both reduce tumor-associated weight loss and slow tumor growth and could potentially provide a novel treatment for CACS and cancer.

 Case StudyGDF15/GFRAL: Novel Biologic Insights to Help Address Cancer Anorexia/Cachexia Syndrome

-Initial Disease of Focus: Geographic Atrophy, an Advanced Form of Age-Related Macular Degeneration
+Initial Disease of Focus: Geographic Atrophy, a Progressive, Irreversible Neurodegenerative Disease

 The Unmet Need

-There are currently no approved treatments for dry AMD and GA.
+While there are approved treatments for wet AMD, there are currently no approved treatments for GA.